jkraemr/music-movies-React-client/README.md

-# Music Movies Client v2
+# Music Movies React Client

-The **Music Movies Client** React App is the client-side component of the **myMusicMovies** web application based on its existing server-side code (REST API and database) using the MERN stack.
+The **Music Movies React Client** is the client-side component of the **myMusicMovies** web application based on its existing server-side code (Music Movies REST API and database) using the MERN stack.

 ## Key Features